Open-Climate-Resilience-Policies/OCRP/_policies/balcony-solar-shade.md

 ### Phase 3: The Market Scale (Year 2+)
 * [ ] **Group Purchase Program:** The City partners with a manufacturer to offer a "bulk buy" discount on certified balcony kits (Panel + Micro-inverter + Brackets), bringing the cost under $500 per unit.

+## Enforcement & Compliance

+1.  **Building Approvals:** No building permit or Certificate of Occupancy shall be issued unless inspectors verify that new residential construction includes the required external movable shading on east, south, and west façades.
+2.  **Tenant Remedies:** Housing inspectors shall investigate complaints within 30 days; landlords or HOAs that unlawfully block balcony solar or shading installations shall be fined $1,000 per dwelling unit per violation and ordered to approve compliant applications.
+3.  **Utility Obligations:** Utilities must complete meter swaps and notification processing within 30 days.
+Each missed deadline results in a $500 credit to the affected tenant and a report to the public utility commission.